Mathematical Representation of Clausius' and Kelvin's Statements of the Second Law and Irreversibility

 Consider an undirected connected simple finite graph $(V,E)$ with vertex set $V$ and edge set $E$. \begin{definition} The \emph{first Betti number} of $(V,E)$ is $b(V,E)=|E|-|V|+1$.
-It is the number of ``independent cycles''. \end{definition} \begin{definition} A subgraph of $(V,E)$ is called a \emph{spanning tree} if it is a tree, and contains all the vertices of $(V,E)$. \end{definition} Spanning tree always exist, and has $b(V,E)$ less edges than $(V,E)$, since the first Betti number of a tree is zero \cite{G173}.
+It is the number of ``independent cycles'' \cite{G173}. \end{definition} \begin{definition} A subgraph of $(V,E)$ is called a \emph{spanning tree} if it is a tree, and contains all the vertices of $(V,E)$. \end{definition} Spanning tree always exist, and has $b(V,E)$ less edges than $(V,E)$, since the first Betti number of a tree is zero \cite{G173}.

-\begin{definition} A covering graph of $(V,E)$ is a graph $(V',E')$ together with a covering map $p: V'\to V$, which is a surjection and a local isomorphism: if $p(v')=v$,then neighbors of $v'$ are mapped by $p$ bijectively to neighbors of $v$. \end{definition} Covering graph is a special case of covering space in algebraic topology.
-A trajectory in $(V',E')$ can be folded into $(V,E)$.
-A trajectory in $(V,E)$ starting from $v$ can be lifted to a trajectory in $(V',E')$ starting from $v'$ with $p(v')=v$.
+\begin{definition} A covering graph of $(V,E)$ is a graph $(V',E')$ together with a covering map $p: V'\to V$, which is a surjection and a local isomorphism: if $p(v')=v$,then neighbors of $v'$ are mapped by $p$ bijectively to neighbors of $v$. \end{definition} {Embed $(V,E)$ into $\mathbb{R}^n$ such that edges do not intersect.
+Then the natural topology of $\mathbb{R}^n$ induces a topology on $(V,E)$.
+Under this topology, a covering graph is just a covering space.} A trajectory in $(V',E')$ can be folded into $(V,E)$ via $p$.
+A trajectory in $(V,E)$ starting from $v$ can be lifted to a trajectory in $(V',E')$ starting from any $v'$ with $p(v')=v$ \cite{godsil2013algebraic}.

 \begin{definition} A covering graph is universal if it has no cycle.
-Universal covering graph exists, and is unique. \end{definition}
+Universal covering graph exists, and is unique up to isomorphism \cite{godsil2013algebraic}. \end{definition}